Skip navigation

 2. All pork and pork products exported to China must be from lots that have not tested positive for ractopamine.

-3. Testing will be conducted using an AMS-approved screening method listed on the AMS' website, AMS Export Laboratory Approval Program, found under "Business Listing of USDA-approved methods for Export."
+3. Testing will be conducted using an AMS-approved screening method listed on the AMS' website, AMS Export Laboratory Approval Program, found under "Business Listing of USDA-approved Methods for Export."

 Pork produced for export to China will be tracked from entry to the plant through issuance of the FSIS export certificates and shipment to China.
 Tracking will be conducted by using a copy of the testing results accompanying each shipment or an FSIS transfer certificate that identifies the product lots and corresponding test results.
+The testing results or FSIS transfer certificate will not be captured in PHIS.

-4. If a lot tests positive using the screening test, all product from the lot is either diverted for another use or a testable portion of the same sample is sent to an AMS-approved laboratory for confirmatory LC/MS testing which is listed on the AMS' website, AMS Export Laboratory Approval Program, found under "Business Listing of USDA-approved methods for Export."
-The laboratory confirmatory test must show a negative result for products from the lot to be certified for export to China
+4. If a lot tests positive using the screening test, all product from the lot is either diverted for another use or a testable portion of the same sample is sent to an AMS-approved laboratory for confirmatory LC/MS testing which is listed on the AMS' website, AMS Export Laboratory Approval Program, found under "Business Listing of USDA-approved Laboratories for Export."
+The laboratory confirmatory test must show a negative result for products from the lot to be certified for export to China.

 5. Each establishment must have a written program detailing its controls, testing, and segregation procedures available for FSIS review.